 - Insulin therapy.

-A situation where medicine is not available, food is limited, and even movement may be restricted, could severely alter the health conditions of a diabetic.
+A situation where medicine is not available, food is limited, and even movement may be restricted, could severely alter the health of a diabetic.
 However there are some things you can do to help prep as a diabetic, both for short term incidents and total SHTF.

 I am not a doctor.
 I am a type 2 diabetic and was diagnosed in 2009.
 I have went through many different types of therapy and was insulin dependent at one point.
 My experience in living with, and preparing to continue living with this condition is the basis for this article, and not specific medical training.
 You need to speak with your doctor before adding or altering your prescriptions and supplement intake.
 Again this is for information purposes, and should not be construed in any fashion as medical advice.

-There are several obstacles that need to be overcame when it comes to prepping as a diabetic.
+There are several obstacles that need to be overcome when it comes to prepping as a diabetic.
 First and foremost is going to be access to medication.
-Whether you are currently on medication or not, the unknown circumstances that may develop during an emergency may alter your current situation to where medication is needed.
+Whether you are currently on medication or not, the unknown circumstances that may develop during an emergency may alter your current situation to one where medication is needed.

 It’s important to remember that even if you are a Type 2 that controls blood glucose levels with diet and exercise only, everything we do now is at the benefit of calm surroundings.
 It may not be so easy to maintain blood sugars during an actual emergency event.
 The added stress of an emergency can also wreak havoc on our bodies, and that includes instability in blood glucose.

-The second is going to be diet.
+The second obstacle is going to be diet.
 Normal diabetic diets are sugar free and carb restrictive.
 Most food stores are sugar laden and carb heavy.
 This is obviously not going to work very well.
 We must either alter the food that we store, or learn how to somehow change the way we eat and utilize our food stores to better suit our dietary needs.

 A third is going to be exercise.
-Most all diabetics need to exercise on a daily basis to not only assist with stabilizing blood sugars, but also to combat the numerous complications that comes along with diabetes.
+Most type 2 diabetics need to exercise on a daily basis to not only assist with stabilizing blood sugars, but also to combat the numerous complications that comes along with diabetes.
 Depending on the emergency at hand, getting further than your living room may be difficult or dangerous.
 We have to again look to alter the way we manage our bodies, or find alternative ways to get the exercise that we need in the space that we have available.

 Finally we have refrigeration.
 Insulin needs to be kept chilled because it begins to breakdown at room temperature, which lowers its effectiveness at reducing glucose in the blood.
 Without the ability to chill the medication, we face harming the very medicine we need to live.